-Loans and receivables were subsequently carried at amortised cost using the effective interest method.
+Subsequent to the initial recognition, loans and receivables were subsequently carried at amortised cost using the effective interest method.

 AFS financial assets were subsequently carried at fair value.
-Gains or losses arising from changes in the fair value for monetary and non-monetary securities classified as AFS were recognised in OCI.
+Gains or losses arising from changes in the fair value were recognised in OCI.